-5. All members of the Organisation shall be entitled to speak and to cast a single vote on each issue brought before a General Meeting, with the exception that (a) the person chairing the meeting shall not have a vote except in the case of a tied vote, when s/he shall have a casting vote, and (b) the paid workers do not have voting privileges at any meetings.
+- All members of the Organisation shall be entitled to speak and to cast a single vote on each issue brought before a General Meeting, with the exception that (a) the person chairing the meeting shall not have a vote except in the case of a tied vote, when the person chairing shall have a casting vote, and (b) the paid workers do not have voting privileges at any meetings.

-7. A General Meeting shall be chaired by the President of the Executive Committee, or, in her/his absence, by the Vice President.
+- A General Meeting shall be chaired by the President of the Executive Committee, or, in their absence, by the Vice President.
 In the event of both the President and Vice President being absent, a General Meeting shall commence with the election of a Chair.

 ANNUAL GENERAL MEETING